grafana/metrictank/docs/config.md

 channel-buffer-size = 1000
 # The minimum number of message bytes to fetch in a request
 fetch-min = 1
+# Initial maximum number of bytes per topic+partition to request when fetching messages from the broker
+fetch-message-max = 32768
 # The maximum amount of time the broker will wait for Consumer.Fetch.Min bytes to become available before it
 max-wait = 1s
 # Time to wait between attempts to fetch metadata